 Don’t get me started on the traffic.
 Chinese drivers are amongst the worst I’ve seen anywhere in the world.
 Dozens of written and unwritten rules for driving a car somehow don’t apply in this country.
 The bigger the car, the more priority the driver expects to get on the road.
 I once had the opportunity to be a passenger in a huge Isuzu jeep, which proved this point flawlessly.
 Other (smaller) cars were overtaken on the left and right side, yelled at, honked at and headlights were flashed to indicate that they had about 2 seconds to pull into another lane before getting smashed into.

 Pedestrians are like ants or peasants, too poor to buy a car so therefore insignificant.
-The signature dick-move, which I truly hate, is when you’re walking next to a main road and a car from a side road slowly pulls up onto the sidewalk and then halts (knowing that he cannot merge onto the main road) and looks at you as if it’s the most common thing in the world.
+The signature dick-move, which I truly hate, is when you’re walking next to the main road and a car from a side road slowly pulls up onto the sidewalk and then halts (knowing that he cannot merge onto the main road) and looks at you as if it’s the most common thing in the world.
 Zero fucks given.
 I’ve even seen scooters drive 30 km/h on the sidewalk honking their horn for people to get out of the way.
 I honestly think it’s safer to walk anywhere but the sidewalk.

 Being an instant celebrity in China

 Assuming that you don’t speak the local language fluently, of course.
 “HELLO!!”, someone shouts about a second after I passed him.
-I decide not to turn around this time, since it isn’t the first time this happened today.
+I decide not to turn around this time since it isn’t the first time this happened today.
 The first couple of times I cheerfully stopped and turned, only to find a grumpy grandpa’s face staring at me with no intention of further contact.
 After the 5th or 6th time I started to ignore these shout-outs.
 A fellow traveler told me that for them it’s a win-win, especially if it’s coming from a youngster in a group of friends.
 If you don’t respond, the boy or girl will act like you haven’t heard them.
 If you do respond, well, they’ve just gained some social points by successfully interacting with a foreigner and conveying their extensive knowledge of the English language.

 Occasionally you’ll even get compliments.
 “Leg hair.
 Different.
 Blond” made me blush once.
-“Welcome to China, where are you from?” is a less common and more pleasant opening, but is usually followed by a request to take a picture together (with the whole family of course, posing thrice).
+“Welcome to China, where are you from?” is a less common and more pleasant opening, but is usually followed by a request to take a picture together (with the whole family, of course, posing thrice).

 China’s accidental hipsters

 I can be short about the general sense of fashion in China: there isn’t any.
-Of course there are the fashion hubs here and there in the bigger cities, but take a quick look around on a busy square and you won’t find anything that would be worn on a catwalk.
-Unless of course some elder lady or gent gets is so wrong that they end up to be an accidental hipster.
+Of course, there are the fashion hubs here and there in the bigger cities, but take a quick look around on a busy square and you won’t find anything that would be worn on a catwalk.
+Unless of course some elderly lady or gent gets is so wrong that they end up to be an accidental hipster.

 The animal print hype of the ’60 has finally caught on in China too.
 40-something ladies parade proudly with their much too tight or much too loose leggings or training pants.
-To top off the perfectly stereotype “old Asian lady look” a short black perm is the standard for any woman above 50.
+To top off the perfect stereotype “old Asian lady look” a short black perm is the standard for any woman above 50.
 And what’s the deal with couples both wearing the same t-shirts?

-Beyond culture shock in China: the perks of being an outsider
+Why Chinese people aren’t always rude: the perks of being an outsider

-I’m happy to show the flipside of my culture shock in China; it definitely wasn’t all bad during my three month stay.
+I’m happy to show the flipside of my culture shock in China; it definitely wasn’t all bad during my three-month stay.
 I’ll discuss the perks of being a foreigner in China and the senior citizens living in China.
 Mel Brooks got it right: It’s good to be the king, or in this case foreigner.
 One (slightly cooky) local told me that my body is worth than a Chinese one.

-Although I find that a weird thought, I did notice some strange behavior which ratifies this.
+Although I find this a weird thought, I did notice some strange behavior which ratifies this.
 I once was in a slightly awkward position where a local bus wouldn’t depart because there weren’t enough seats for everyone.
 Since I got on the bus last, I would assume that the driver would somehow make known that he wanted me off the bus.
 He didn’t, but instead picked a random passenger who after a soft sigh stood up and disembarked.
 Perhaps he didn’t want to deal with the language barrier.

 I spotted similar behavior in local hostels.
 After checking in it is vital to put your stuff all over your bed to claim it.
 No need to be subtle here; take out your towel, clothes and other invaluable items and spread them out evenly on your duvet.
 Once you head out for your first day of exploring, there is a chance that your bed is still yours when you return.
 Being too subtle with your claiming actions or forgetting to execute them altogether (by shoving your whole bag under your bed) can result in finding a Chinese tourist sitting or laying on your bed.
 Then again, it only takes a couple of points and awkward smiles to claim your spot back.